ava-labs/avalanche-starter-kit/src/5-native-token-bridge/_INSTRUCTIONS.md

 Currency Symbol:   NATV
 ```

-Make sure to make note of the following parameters, **which will vary with each Subnet deployment**:
+From this output, take note of the following parameters, **which will vary with each Subnet deployment**:

 | Parameter                      | Value                                      |
 | :----------------------------- | :----------------------------------------- |